ArcadeAntics/this.path/README.md

 3. When **whereami** is loaded or attached, it changes option `keep.source` to `TRUE`.
-A package should **never** be changing global options without asking / / informing the user beforehand.
+A package should **never** be changing global options without asking / / informing the user beforehand, especially not a CRAN package.
-    This may not harm your code, but it is still bad practice that should be avoided, especially for a CRAN package.

-4. When you call `whereami::thisfile()`, it forces **knitr** to be loaded as well.
-Again, it is changing your environment without permission.
-It should use something like `isNamespaceLoaded("knitr")` instead of `requireNamespace("knitr")` because, contrary to what the package claims, **whereami** enhances **knitr** rather than requires it.
+4. When `whereami::thisfile()` is called, it forces **knitr** to be loaded as well.
+Again, it is changing the global environment without permission.
+It should do something like `isNamespaceLoaded("knitr")` instead of `requireNamespace("knitr")` since, contrary to what the package claims, **whereami** enhances **knitr** rather than requires it.

 Code aside, **whereami** suggests that an R script needing to know its